PongGone/pompous-python/README.md

 Welcome to Pompous Python.

-This repository contains personal Python scripts and projects crafted by PongGone with elegance and finesse.
+This repository contains personal Python scripts and projects crafted by PongGone.

 ## Overview

-Designed for building applications with Python that can be used to help Automate\Solve\Retrieve.
+Building applications with Python that can be used to help Automate\Solve\Retrieve data or tasks.

 ## Features

 - **HelpDesk Solutions**: Discover Python scripts that solve common problems with simple GUIs.
-- **Artistic Expressions**: Explore projects that demonstrate the artistic side of programming in Python.
+- **Expressions**: Explore projects that demonstrate local value with programming in Python.
-- **Educational Resources**: Learn from commented code with explanations that accompany each script and project.
+- **Educational**: Learn from commented code with explanations that accompany each script and project.

 ## Getting Started